 Authentication

-Client → Caddy → Backend ✓ (everyone has access)
+Client → Caddy → Backend ✓ (anyone has access)

 Basic Auth: